 Table Of Contents: Mingus Mill at Great Smoky Mountains National Park

-1. Great Smoky Mountains National Park comes without an admission fee, but you will need a parking tag if you plan to park more than 15 minutes.
-In fact, the money from the parking fees helps provide funding for projects like the Mingus Mill rehab.
+1. Great Smoky Mountains National Park has no entrance fee.
+It is one of the few national parks in the country that remains completely free to enter.
+However, you will need a parking tag if you plan to park for more than 15 minutes.
+A daily tag costs $5, a weekly tag runs $15, and an annual tag is $40.
+The money from parking fees helps fund projects like the Mingus Mill rehabilitation.

 2. Mingus Mill sits just north of the Oconaluftee entrance in Cherokee, North Carolina.
-I’ll show you a map of how to get there, but it’s right off the southern end of Newfound Gap Road.
+I’ll show you a map of how to get there, but it’s right off the southern end of Newfound Gap Road, about half a mile from the Oconaluftee Visitor Center.

 4. Carry a map and/or guidebook of Great Smoky Mountains National Park with you, especially if you plan to explore the trails.
-Mobile service is unreliable.
+Mobile service is unreliable throughout the park.

 Mingus Mill History